zowe/docs-site/docs/guides/api-mediation-usingapiml.md

         **Important!** Ensure that each of the values for gatewayUrl parameter are unique in the configuration.
 Duplicate gatewayUrl values may cause requests to be routed to the wrong service URL.

         **Note:** The endpoint `/api-doc` returns the API service Swagger JSON.
-This endpoint is introduced by the `@EnableMfaasInfo` annotation and is utilized by the API catalog.
+This endpoint is introduced by the `@EnableMfaasInfo` annotation and is utilized by the API Catalog.

     e. **Swagger Api-Doc Parameters**